Prasinococcus: Morphology

+The pigments of Prasinococcus include chlorophylls a and b, prasinoxanthin, Mg 2, 4-diviriylphaeoporphyrin a5 monomethyl ester (Mg 2, 4-D) and 5, 6-epoxy-3, 3′-dihydroxy-5, 6, 7′, 8′-tetrahydro-β-ε-caroten-11′ and 19-olide (uriolide).

 Reproduction

 Sexual reproduction has not been observed in P. capsulatus but its mode of asexual reproduction is quite distinctive.
 The cell splits into two daughter cells while remaining inside the original cell wall, one daughter cell then begins to enlarge, while the other is pushed out of a small hole in the parental cell wall.
 The larger cell remains in the original cell wall while the other migrates to the edge of the capsule which surrounds them both.
 Before leaving the parental capsule this daughter has synthesised its own firm cell wall after which it leaves the parental capsule and begins to produce its own capsule.

 Others claim that this mode of reproduction immature cells with thinner walls older cells with thicker walls must first discard the paternal cell wall before undergoing binary fission and then each daughter cell produces its own new cell wall.
 This is evidenced by abandoned cell walls residing in mature cells' capsules.